 Even though we had a house full of toddlers, we committed to laying the groundwork for their high school and even college years.
-Here is how I foster a love of reading in the first five years of a child's life.
+How did I foster a love of reading in the first five years of a child's life?

 1. Value Books

 Books—even board books—have always been treated as valuable objects at our house.
 Before they were officially in school, we showed our children how to handle a book:

 Today my teen will scour the house for a bookmark for his beloved books instead of harming the bindings by placing them open and face down.
 In contrast, he will not look for a match to his socks.
 Mismatched socks, yes.
 Broken bindings and dog-eared pages, no.

 Not that we don’t own a few pen-scarred copies, but we have saved ourselves a lot of money by teaching our little ones how to treat books.
 Our family priority of valuing books has paid off in worry-free trips to the library and bookstore.
 With ten kids at home, it is surprising that we have replaced only two library books in thirteen years.

 2. Create Pleasant Routines Around Reading

 Our earliest reading routine was when I fed the baby.
 The older siblings knew that when I sat down to feed the baby, they could come over with a picture book from the book basket for me to read aloud.
 This family tradition created a joyful bond with books as well as with their new baby brother or sister.
 Every new baby was a promise of new books for the basket.
 With ten children, the basket filled up very fast!

 Nap time and bedtime were for reading great chapter books.
 Because we had spent regular time reading picture books early in life, moving to chapter books was not a difficult transition.